How to Find The Best Customer Service Shopify App?

 - Built for Shopify badge

-Are you searching for a Shopify customer service app that simply looks after chat inquiries from your website?
+Shopify customer service apps are for merchants that need a solution that simply looks after chat inquiries from their website.
 Or do you want an app that integrates all the various channels from which a customer can buy products from you?
 Shopify abounds with individual customer service apps that will look after, for instance, service from your website or Facebook feed.
 But few offer a true omnichannel service that caters for customers from all the various touch points in your ecommerce business – and connects these points together to provide seamless consistency.

 But first – a little more information about omnichannel and multichannel approaches to customer support.

 According to TechTarget, an omnichannel approach is one that “seeks to provide the customer with a seamless shopping experience whether the customer is shopping online from a desktop or mobile device, by telephone or in a bricks and mortar store.”
 Shopify simply calls omnichannel “the future of retail”.
 By definition, omnichannel looks after ALL the channels through which a customer may contact you and integrates them all.
 This creates more consistent and seamless customer experiences.

 So, let’s break that down a little.

 With omnichannel, consistent customer experiences are provided across the following channels: